 Concise Modern Greek Grammar is the most used Greek Grammar book, written by linguist Manolis Triandaphyllidis, which also comes in 14 translations.

-Yes, you need a dictionary for sure!
-Of course your choice depends on what your first language is.
+Of course, your choice depends on what your first language is.

-An online, free option is Dictionary of Standard Modern Greek.
+An online, free option is the Dictionary of Standard Modern Greek.

-The advantage of having a Greek to Greek dictionary is the extra valuable information about words and expressions; this is recommended for Intermediate learners and up, however.
+The advantage of having a Greek to Greek dictionary is the extra valuable information about the words' etymology, idioms and expressions.

 3. Exercises - Course Books

-- Ελληνικά Α’ (Beginners) and B1 (Intermediate) course & exercises books with CDs: up to date, nicely presented.
+Why: They are up to date, nicely presented.
 Lots of vocabulary and everyday expressions about living and working in Greece.
-Great illustration.
+And with great illustration.

-- Επικοινωνήστε ελληνικά 1 (Beginners) and 2 (Intermediate), exercises books and CDs: I think I love more the exercises books than the course books.
+Why: I think I love more the exercises books than the course books.
 Such a great variety of exercises.
-Again, tailored to the needs of tourists or regular visitors!
+But it still is a classic course book.
+Again, this is more tailored to the needs of tourists or regular visitors.

 Great resources and tools, depending on your individual goals:

-Music: Again, if you don’t really listen to music or if you don’t even like Greek music, then don’t use it.
-If you do, then add your song here and find the Greek songs’ lyrics in Greek or even sometimes translated by members of the page.
+Music: Again, if you don’t really listen to music or if you don’t even like Greek music, then no need to use it.

 Daily emails/reminders/videos: These are offered by Apps; also by most companies that offer language lessons, such as the well known GreekPod101 by Innovative.